PEXANE2/azure-docs.tr-tr/articles/hdinsight/apache-kafka-spark-structured-streaming-cosmosdb.md

 ## <a name="get-the-notebooks"></a>Not defterlerini al

-Bu belgede açıklanan örnek için kodu adresinde [https://github.com/Azure-Samples/hdinsight-spark-scala-kafka-cosmosdb](https://github.com/Azure-Samples/hdinsight-spark-scala-kafka-cosmosdb)bulabilirsiniz.
+Bu belgede açıklanan örnek için kodu adresinde bulabilirsiniz [https://github.com/Azure-Samples/hdinsight-spark-scala-kafka-cosmosdb](https://github.com/Azure-Samples/hdinsight-spark-scala-kafka-cosmosdb) .

 ## <a name="upload-the-notebooks"></a>Not defterlerini karşıya yükleme